Accounting Systems and Analytics (BS)

 |Field of Knowledge 1 - Religion||Field of Knowledge 2 - Philosophy1|

 |ISB 340||ACC 452|

 |Core Capstone||A&S Elective|

 ACC 212 Principles of Accounting II 3 Credits

 For Accounting Majors.
 Fundamental concepts and procedures of financial and managerial accounting with emphasis on asset funding, including debt and equity and cash flows.
 Accounting applications of present value concepts, introduction to budgeting and product costing.
-During the Spring semester the course has a mandatory 3 hour non-credit recitation section for professional development.
-The objective is to guide students as they develop the communication and leadership skills valued by the accounting profession.
+During the Spring semester the course has a mandatory 1 hour non-credit recitation section for preparation for the intermediate accounting series.